 Digital Object Identifier (DOI)

 Wu, Jie; Gao, Ming; Rice, Stephen G.; Tsang, Candy; Beggs, John; Turner, Dharshaun; Li, Guohui; Yang, Bo; Xia, Kunkun; Gao, Fenfei; Qiu, Shenfeng; Liu, Qiang; and Kerrigan, John F., "Gap Junctions Contribute To Ictal/Interictal Genesis In Human Hypothalamic Hamartomas" (2016).
-Neurobiology.
+Translational Neuroscience.
 427.